 IPHC Field Data Specialist Michele Drummond and Seattle-based Secretariat staff member Kamala Carroll sampling an offload in Juneau, AK, USA.
 Photo by Lara Erikson.

-Fepresentative of the population of landed Pacific halibut; sampling days and places, and percentage of fish sampled are at-age information.
+at-age information.
 Fin tissue samples are analyzed to provide the sex of individual fish and, in turn, estimate the sex composition of the commercial landings.
 Mean weights are combined with final landing weights to estimate landed catch in numbers.
 Logbook information provides weight-per-uniteffort data, fishing location for the landed weight, and data for research projects.
 Tags can provide information on migration, growth, exploitation rates, and natural and discard mortality.